acengic2/espediter2/README.md

 		flutter run
 After some time, the application will be built on the device/emulator connected and it will be usasble on the device.
 # Changes
-•	V1 – Sprint 1
+•	V1 – Sprint 1<br/>
-o	User Story 1 – Log In Screen done, but having a lot of both, functional and UI bugs o	User Story 2 – Create Route Screen having many bugs
+o	User Story 1 – Log In Screen done, but having a lot of both, functional and UI bugs<br/>
+o	User Story 2 – Create Route Screen having many bugs<br/>
-•	V2 – Sprint 2
+•	V2 – Sprint 2<br/>
-o	User Story 1 – Log In Screen bugs resolved:
+o	User Story 1 – Log In Screen bugs resolved:<br/>
-	Checking internet connection and showing No Internet Connection Screen if there is no connection 	Focus and error text color of hint text
+	Checking internet connection and showing No Internet Connection Screen if there is no connection<br/>
+	Focus and error text color of hint text<br/>
-	Validating password if e-mail entered is wrong
+	Validating password if e-mail entered is wrong<br/>
-	Toast error
+	Toast error<br/>
-	Validations of e-mail and password fields
+	Validations of e-mail and password fields<br/>
-	Redirection after successful log in
+	Redirection after successful log in<br/>
-	Capital letters and text color of hint texts
+	Capital letters and text color of hint texts<br/>
-	Disabled multiple click on 'PRIJAVA' button
+	Disabled multiple click on 'PRIJAVA' button<br/>
-	Scroll on Log In Screen
+	Scroll on Log In Screen<br/>
-	Autocomplete in e-mail field o	User Story 2 – Create Route Screen bugs resolved:
+	Autocomplete in e-mail field<br/>
+o	User Story 2 – Create Route Screen bugs resolved:<br/>
-	Redirect to List of Routes or No Routes Screen when X button in AppBar is clicked 	Addin and removing fileds for interdestinations
+	Redirect to List of Routes or No Routes Screen when X button in AppBar is clicked<br/>
+	Addin and removing fileds for interdestinations<br/>
-	Design and deafult value of dropdown button
+	Design and deafult value of dropdown button<br/>
-	Height of fields in the upper part of the screen
+	Height of fields in the upper part of the screen<br/>
-	Disable focus on 'Datum polaska' field
+	Disable focus on 'Datum polaska' field<br/>
-	Make timepicker not return 00:00 when 'Cancel' is clicked on the timepicker 	Validation of all fields
+	Make timepicker not return 00:00 when 'Cancel' is clicked on the timepicker<br/>
+	Validation of all fields<br/>
-	Numeric keyboard on 'Popunjenost u procentima' and 'Kapacitet u tonama' fields 	Format input on 'Kapacitet u tonama' field
+	Numeric keyboard on 'Popunjenost u procentima' and 'Kapacitet u tonama' fields<br/>
+	Format input on 'Kapacitet u tonama' field<br/>
-	Format of 'Dimenzije' field as hint text
+	Format of 'Dimenzije' field as hint text<br/>
-	Enable/disable 'KREIRAJ RUTU' button
+	Enable/disable 'KREIRAJ RUTU' button<br/>
-	Scroll on Create Route Screen
+	Scroll on Create Route Screen<br/>
-	Writing interdestinations into database
+	Writing interdestinations into database<br/>